Why is Periodontal Disease a problem?

-Debridement is the removal of heavy plaque and tartar from your teeth; it is usually the first step in treating periodontal disease.
-The plaque and tartar are removed with an ultrasonic scaler.
+Debridement is the removal of heavy plaque and calculus from your teeth; it is usually the first step in treating periodontal disease.
+The plaque and calculus are removed with an ultrasonic scaler.
 Gentle and effective, this tool removes the build-up with water and high-frequency waves.

 Scaling & Root Planing

-For plaque and tartar below the gum line, we use scaling and root planning, a conservative, non-invasive and efficient treatment method.
+For plaque and calculus below the gum line, we use scaling and root planning, a conservative, non-invasive and efficient treatment method.

-The initial stage of treatment is a thorough cleaning that may include scaling to remove plaque and tartar deposits beneath the gum line.
+The initial stage of treatment is a thorough cleaning that may include scaling to remove plaque and calculus deposits beneath the gum line.

 The tooth roots may also be planed.
-This procedure smoothes the root surface, allowing the gum tissue to heal and reattach to the tooth.
+This procedure smooths the root surface, allowing the gum tissue to heal and reattach to the tooth.